stephencweiss/stephencharlesweiss.com/content/blog/2019-05-31/variables-interchangeable-react-components.md

 Also playing the position of the `else` position, I could eliminate this without affecting the result.
 I decided to keep it in, however, for three reasons:

 1. It communicates the situation that we _expect_ it to be called,
-2. It allows the logic to change (maybe in the future we’ll have a third prop that affects the situation), and
+2. It allows the logic to change (maybe in the future we'll have a third prop that affects the situation), and
 3. It allows a different fallback to be used in the future.

 # Conclusion